camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 3 scenarios subscription termination are possible (business conditions may apply):

 * case1: subscriptionExpireTime has been provided in the request and reached.
 The operator in this case has to terminate the subscription.
-* case2: subscriber requests the `DELETE` operation for the subscription.
+* case2: subscriber requests the `DELETE` operation for the subscription (if the subscription did not have a subscriptionExpireTime or before subscriptionExpireTime expires).
 * case3: subscription ends on operator request.

 It could be useful to provide a mechanism to inform subscriber for case3 (and probably case1).
 In this case a specific event type could be used.